-Hillsborough comprises four villages, the most prominent of which lies along the Contoocook River and grew up around a thriving woolen and hosiery industry in the mid-1800s.
-The town is home to five stone arch bridges, made without mortar.
-Turn north from downtown up School Street and continue 3 miles past Fox State Forest to reach one of the state's best-preserved historic districts, Hillsborough Center, where 18th-century houses surround a green.
+Begin a good drive through the area by heading north up School Street from downtown Hillsborough.
+Continue 3 miles past Fox State Forest to reach one of the state's best-preserved historic districts, Hillsborough Center, where 18th-century houses surround a green.
 Continue north 6 miles through the similarly quaint village of East Washington and another 6 miles to reach the Colonial town center of Washington.
-One of the highest villages in New Hampshire, this picturesque arrangement of white clapboard buildings made the cover of National Geographic several years back.
+This picturesque arrangement of white clapboard buildings is one of New Hampshire's highest villages.
 You can loop back to Hillsborough proper via Route 31 south.